-The lack of competition between health funds (which are regional monopolies, and therefore do not have to compete for clients) creates an institutional set-up where there is no incentive for the health fund to take on these powerful interest groups and enforce hard budget constrains upon hospitals.
+The lack of competition between health funds (that are regional monopolies, and therefore do not have to compete for clients) creates an institutional set-up where there is no incentive for the health fund to take on these powerful interest groups and enforce hard budget constrains upon hospitals.
 The dominant strategy is an alliance of the purchaser with the provider to pass the costs to the budget.

 In addition, the autonomy of hospital managers is limited, what precludes even the restructuring measures intended by the public-spirited managers.
-Moreover, the only instrument for motivating managers is the rather gross firing threat, while no incentive plans are available.